 To view national and state data reports, go to the CMS overview of

-EPSDT and scroll to EPSDT Data (more than halfway down the page).
+EPSDT and scroll down the page to EPSDT Data (more than halfway down the page).

 - To see the percentage of children enrolled in Medicaid in each state and nationally, view the table, Health